Uploaded by Ben SEND US YOUR BEST FIXES!

 You will now have an impression of your grip on the top and underside of the tool.

 You will now want to build up parts of the grip using the remaining Sugru.
 Use in small amounts and just place and press into the grip.
 Do not worry too much about appearance at this stage, we will tidy up the Sugru later.

 Keep in mind where pressure needs to be applied and build up the grip accordingly.

-Once the new Sugru is in place put a little more soapy water on your hand gently re-grip the Sugru.
+Once the new Sugru is in place, put a little more soapy water on your hand and gently re-grip the Sugru.

 Press down the edges of the Sugru all around the grip to ensure a strong bond.

 Smooth the grip with your finger and a bit of soapy water to get a tidy finish.

 Leave the tool to set for 12-24 hours.
 Ensure that it is propped up so that the Sugru is not touching any surface.
 Use tape to secure it in place if necessary.